5 Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God,

 Since God was the source of their qualifications, the gospel team trusted God to establish their credentials.
 They did not rest on their own abilities but on the power of God (1 Co 2:1-5).

 but our sufficiency is from God,

 The omnipotent God was the source or origin of their competence (1 Ti 1:12).
 He works even through frail human beings.
 When Paul became a Christian, God demolished his self-confidence (Php 3:5-6).
-He came to realize that he could only depend on the infinite grace of God and the empowering Spirit to do ministry (Ga 1:15).
+Paul came to realize that, to do ministry, he could depend only on the infinite grace of God and the empowering Spirit (Ga 1:15).
 A minister has sufficiency when he draws on God.

 Competency in ministry is God-given rather than human achievement.